MATH201 Real Analysis

 - Limits of functions and the algebra of limits

-3 per week: Mondays at 12 noon, Wednesdays at 12 noon and Fridays at 9 a.m.
-(Lecture rooms TBA)
+3 per week: Mondays at 12 noon, Wednesdays at 12 noon and Fridays at 9 am.

-The internal assessment is made up of 50% from 4 assignments and 50% from a class test.
+The internal assessment is made up of 60% from 3 assignments and 40% from an in-class tests.

 - E is the Exam mark